PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 09:58:50
+Last updated: 2024-04-11 09:59:23
-Random Quote: Barney: "I was having such a good time greasing 12-year-olds."Ted: "LaserTag."Marshall: "Helpful.
-Continue." - Marshall Eriksen
+Random Quote: The end is the beginning, and the beginning is the end -